trueos/pcbsd/docs/update.rst

 ****************************************************

 Both PC-BSD® and TrueOS® provide tools to make it easy to manage software and to keep both the operating system and installed software up-to-date.
-PC-BSD® provides the graphical :ref:`AppCafe®` and :ref:`Update Manager` utilities for managing and upgrading software.
-Since TrueOS® is a command-line only install and some users prefer to use command-line utilities, both PC-BSD® and TrueOS® provide the :ref:`PBI Manager` suite of command line utilities and
+PC-BSD® provides the graphical :ref:`AppCafe®` and :ref:`Update Manager` utilities for managing and upgrading software from the local system or from a web browser or mobile device.
+Since TrueOS® is a command-line only install and some users prefer to use command-line utilities, both PC-BSD® and TrueOS® provide the
-:command:`pkg` to manage software and :command:`pc-updatemanager` to manage updates.
-Beginning with version 10.1, :ref:`AppCafe® Remote` can be used to remotely manage software and jails from a web browser or mobile device.
+:ref:`PBI Manager` suite of command line utilities and :command:`pkg` to manage software and :command:`pc-updatemanager` to manage updates.
 If you install software using any of the tools described in this chapter, you will automatically be notified whenever a newer version of software is available.

 The rest of this chapter demonstrates how to use the built-in graphical and command-line tools for managing software and upgrades.
 It also describes how to
 :ref:`Create Your Own PBI Repository`.